Working together for a low-emissions planet.

 We have been part of this project since 2003.
-Eni has riaffermed its position as a leader in the fight against climate change, once again achieving a score of A- for 2018 in the Carbon Disclosure Project's (CDP) independent assessment of more than 7000 companies trading pubblicity.
+Eni has reaffirmed its position as a leader in the fight against climate change, once again achieving a score of A- for 2018 in the Carbon Disclosure Project's (CDP) independent assessment of more than 7,000 listed companies.

-The Task Force of the Financial Stability Board (FSB-TCFD) was founded in December 2015 to develop international recommendations and guidelines on providing information connected to the risks linked to climate change.
+The Task Force of the Financial Stability Board (FSB-TCFD) was founded in December 2015 to develop international recommendations and guidelines on providing information connected financial aspects related to climate change.